ranjeet-pandit/linux-settings/README.md

-Also for working with External Monitor chnage to Wayland from default x11 and also make the permanent fix by editing wayland to tru in custom.config git clone https://github.com/zsh-users/zsh-syntax-highlighting.git ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-syntax-highlighting
+Also for working with External Monitor change to Wayland from default x11 and also make the permanent fix by editing wayland to true in custom.config git clone https://github.com/zsh-users/zsh-syntax-highlighting.git ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-syntax-highlighting

 curl -sS https://starship.rs/install.sh | sh